 Peter Kutin works with sound across genres and at various intersections.

 His pieces have been exhibited, commissioned, performed, screened or discussed at notable occasions and venues across the globe.
-His often site-specific projects combine aspects of installations, (kinetic) sculptures, live- as well as synthesised music and performance art.
-His interest in moving image expanded beyond music, having also developed and directed a series of experimental short films, multimedia-scenarios and performances.
-He received several awards, scholarships and residencies;
+They combine aspects of installations, (kinetic) sculptures, light-art, DIY culture, electroacoustic music and are preferably site-specific.

-For the composition Desert Bloom, a cooperation with the german composer Christina Kubisch & Kutin’s long time collaborator Florian Kindlinger, the trio received the prestigious Karl-Szucka award in 2016.
+He has received several awards, scholarships and residencies; for the composition Desert Bloom, a cooperation with the german composer Christina Kubisch & Kutin’s long time collaborator Florian Kindlinger, the trio received the prestigious Karl-Szucka award in 2016.
 In 2019 he received the Prix Ars-Elctronica for his kinetic sound-sculpture Torso#1.

 He is a founding member of the label Ventil-Records, the concert series Velak-Gala (platform for experimental music), the RealDeal Festival and the ’sonic-laboratory‘ Westbahnstudios in Vienna.